OpenSourceCommerce/osc.dev/_sections/imageserver/library.md

 ---
 layout: imageserver/library
 ---
-Our media library is an easy option to manage all your images.
+Our media library is an easy solution to manage all of your product images.
 You can tag, store and categorize your visual content in a single place.
-It will be a never ending mess if your images are not organised by a library.
+It's super easy to embed images from here into all of your e-commerce sites, landing pages and sales channels.